 Oregano oil contains two naturally occurring antimicrobial agents named carvacrol and thymol.
 Research suggests that these chemicals react with the water in your bloodstream to dehydrate and kill the Candida yeast cells.
 Another study found that carvacrol was a more effective antimicrobial than 18 different pharmaceutical drugs.
 Lastly, as oregano oil is entirely natural, it also tends to have fewer side effects than the regular antifungals that you might find in your pharmacy.
 You can read the full research report here.

 How should you take Oregano Oil?

 If you buy oregano oil in a bottle, start by drinking 3 drops in water twice daily.
 You can gradually increase this up to 6 drops twice a day.
 It’s best to drink one glass of water per 3 drops to prevent any burning in your mouth.

 Alternatively, you can buy oregano oil in a gel form.
 This is just as potent, and you can make it part of your daily vitamin and supplement routine.
-A good example is Oregano Softgels by NOW Foods, each of which contains 181mg oregano oil.
-You can start with one softgel, taken twice daily after meals, then work up to two softgels twice a day.
+A good example is the softgels from Gaia Herbs, each of which contains 230mg oregano oil.
+You can start with one softgel, taken daily after a meal, then work up to two softgels a day.